Home » About Rous County Council » Registers and policies » Agency information guide

 1. Bulk water supply

-It is the regional water supply authority providing water in bulk to the council areas of: Ballina (excluding Wardell); Byron (excluding Mullumbimby); Lismore (excluding Nimbin); and Richmond Valley (excluding land to the west of Coraki).
-The regional supply network includes approximately 40,100 connections within the reticulation areas of these constituent councils, and around 2,030 retail connections to the Rous County Council trunk main system.
+Rous County Council is the regional water supply authority providing water in bulk to the council areas of Ballina (excluding Wardell), Byron (excluding Mullumbimby), Lismore (excluding Nimbin), and Richmond Valley (excluding land to the west of Coraki).
+The regional supply network includes approximately 43,850 connections within the reticulation areas of these constituent councils, and around 2,110 retail connections to the Rous County Council trunk main system.
 A population of around 100,000 is serviced by this water supply system with the actual area of operations being approximately 3,000km2.
-The principal source of our supply network is Rocky Creek Dam, situated 25 kilometres north of Lismore near the village of Dunoon
+The principal source of our supply network is Rocky Creek Dam, situated 25 kilometres north of Lismore near the village of Dunoon..

 2. Weed biosecurity

-Council undertakes a wide range of activities to combat the spread of noxious weeds across the local government areas of Ballina, Byron, Lismore and Richmond Valley.
+Council undertakes a wide range of activities to combat the spread of weeds across the local government areas of Ballina, Byron, Lismore and Richmond Valley.
 Council also does this on behalf of Kyogle and Tweed Shire as part of a fee for service arrangement.
-Council is the Local Control Authority responsible for administering the Noxious Weeds Act 1993.
+Council is the Local Control Authority responsible for administering the weeds component of the Biosecurity Act 2015.

 3. Flood mitigation

-Council is a flood mitigation authority operating across the local government areas of Ballina, Byron, Lismore and Richmond Valley.
-It is responsible for the construction and replacement of flood mitigation infrastructure including the routine maintenance of various canals and floodgates and related natural resource management activities.
+Council is a flood mitigation authority operating across the local government areas of Ballina, Lismore and Richmond Valley.
+It is responsible for mitigation of menace to the safety of life or property from floods and natural resource management activities related to this through the maintenance of flood mitigation infrastructure including canals and floodgates.

 Prior to 1 July 2016 there were three separately constituted county councils servicing the northern rivers region: